Guide:

 How to Examine Your Horse

 Examine your horse by using your hands (no gloves on!) and feel through their coat from head to hoof.
 Look for cuts and wounds in the coat, and parts that are unusually warm, swollen, or sore.
-Pay attention to body posture, whether the nostrils are runny or the eyes dim, and listen for uneven breathing.
+Pay attention to body posture, examine if the nostrils are runny or the eyes dim, and listen for uneven breathing.
 Normal breathing for a horse in resting condition is approximately 8 to 15 breaths per minute.

 Here to Help: Maya Delorez’ Horse Anatomy Chart

-Disclaimer: The following is a selection of anatomical terms.
+The following is a selection of anatomical terms.
 There are tons more, and their names may vary in different parts of the world.

-Download the chart here.
+You can download the chart here.